Written By: Chloe Wilson BSc(Hons) Physiotherapy

-However, when combined with an ankle injury or in athletes who sports require frequent ankle flexion e.g. ballet dancers and footballers, Os Trigonum Syndrome can develop causing pain and stiffness at the ankle.
+However, when combined with an ankle injury or in athletes who sports require frequent ankle flexion e.g. ballet dancers and footballers, Os Trigonum Syndrome can develop.

 The talus bone forms part of the ankle joint.
 As the talus grows during childhood, a small piece of bone develops just behind it, known as the Os Trigonum.
 This usually happens around the ages of seven to eleven.